agnwinds/python/docs/rst/parameters/Reverb.autogen.rst

 as a selection of flat text files with full bin-by-bin breakdowns.
 Useful for diagnostics.

-**Type:** Enum (Int)
+**Type:** Enumerator

 **Values:**

-none.
-None

-vtk. **Mesh visualisation**
+  ``none``
+    No visualisation.

+  ``vtk``
+    Mesh visualisation.
 Outputs mean incident path per cell, photon count per cell, and mean observed delay to '.vtk' format, readable using a range of programs including (my preferred option) VisIt, available at https://visit.llnl.gov/.

-dump. **Dump cells**
+  ``dump``
     Outputs distributions of paths for continuum heating and each line to a range of 'dump cells' specified by X & Z position using the reverb.dump_cells/reverb.dump_cell options.

-both. **Both**
+  ``both``
+    Outputs both vtk and dump.

 **Parent(s):**